Critical thinking skills: 7 steps for the workplace

 Finally, you're ready to come to a conclusion.
 To identify the best solution, draw connections between causes and effects.
 Use the facts you've gathered to evaluate the most objective conclusion.

 Keep in mind that there may be more than one solution.
-Often, the problems you’re facing are complex and intricate.
-The critical thinking process doesn’t necessarily lead to a cut-and-dry solution—instead, the process helps you understand the different variables at play so you can make an informed decision.
+Often, the problems you're facing are complex and intricate.
+The critical thinking process doesn't necessarily lead to a cut-and-dry solution; instead, it helps you understand the variables at play so you can make an informed decision.

 Communication is a key skill for critical thinkers.
-It isn’t enough to think for yourself—you also need to share your conclusion with other project stakeholders.
+It isn't enough to think for yourself; you also need to share your conclusion with other project stakeholders.
 If there are multiple solutions, present them all.
-There may be a case where you implement one solution, then test to see if it works before implementing another solution.

-This process of communicating and sharing ideas is key in promoting critical thinking abilities within a team or organization.
-By encouraging open dialogue and collaborative problem-solving, you create an environment that fosters the development of critical thinking skills in others.
+This process of communicating and sharing ideas is key to promoting critical thinking abilities within a team or organization.
+By encouraging open dialogue and collaborative problem-solving, you foster the development of critical thinking skills in others.

 7. Reflect and learn from the process

-The seven-step critical thinking process yields a result—and you then need to put that solution into place.
-After you’ve implemented your decision, evaluate whether or not it was effective.
+The seven-step critical thinking process yields a result, and you then need to implement that solution.
+After you've implemented your decision, evaluate whether or not it was effective.
 Did it solve the initial problem?
-What lessons—whether positive or negative—can you learn from this experience to improve your critical thinking for next time?

-By engaging in this metacognitive reflective thinking process, you're essentially teaching critical thinking skills to yourself, refining your methodology with each iteration.
+By engaging in this metacognitive reflective thinking process, you're essentially teaching yourself critical thinking skills and refining your methodology with each iteration.
 This reflective practice is fundamental in developing a more robust and adaptable approach to problem-solving.

 Depending on how your team shares information, consider documenting lessons learned in a central source of truth.
-That way, team members that are making similar or related decisions in the future can understand why you made the decision you made and what the outcome was.
+That way, team members who make similar or related decisions in the future can understand why you made the decision you did and what the outcome was.

 Decision-making tools for agile businesses